xXTacticalWaffleXx/minfetch/README.md

 ## Contributing
 make ur changes, make a pr and shoot me an email or a disc msg that u made it and ill prolly merge it

+if you are on any distro that doesnt use apt or pacman please get in touch if you are ok with helping me add compatability with more distros all i need is for you to tell me where the package manager binary is located, the list command and then to try running the script yourself

 ## Contact

 email: luna-aphelion@proton.me